MunaXD/project-care/README.md

 See a child begging on the streets?
 Would you give them 20 Rs. or would you rather give them a future?
 After traveling and returning back to Pakistan, we realized that children begging on the streets is _not_ normal.
-Only in Pakistan are these future doctors, engineers, and entreprenuers ignored.
+Only in Pakistan are these future doctors, engineers, and entreprenuers — being ignored.

 We wanted to help eliminate this terrible practice, but imagine our surprise when we discovered that the law already exists to curb it.
 This SDG Hackathon gave us the ability to use our technology for good.